Makl123/Makl123.github.io/README.md

 To test this, this system's feeling of RAIR will be evaluated on three aspects of the project:
 - perceived expressiveness of the agent
+- the boundary of the agent entering the user's space
 - feeling of presence
 - whether the users adjust movement based on the agent's behavior

+This prototype was tested on 5 Medialogy masters Students.
+The overall response was positive with 4 out of 5 saying that they felt the avatar matched their current expressiveness and they wanted to express themselves more to see how close they could get the avatar.
+Furthermore, the agent entering their social space worked, as 5 out of 5 of the participants felt that it was fun to get closer and it did not break any boundaries.
+However, the feeling of presence with the avatar was not as highly praised, as the instant movement away felt forced.